NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/production.rst

 The setup for a production build is much more involved than the development and Docker methods.

 To manage services, systemd is used.
-The OS used for this guide is Red Hat Enterprise Linux 7.
+The OS used for this guide is Red Hat Enterprise Linux 7 (RHEL 7).
 There may be some differences if you intend to deploy the app on a different Linux distribution, but the basics should be the same.

 At the end of the process, the most important files will be placed at the following locations in the file system: